Japik-org/Japik/README.md

 * PRIORITY_LOWER = max
 * or custom integer number

-Also it may be useful to use method putAutoPriorityOrder(...) to reserve order.
+Also it may be useful to use method putPriorityOrder(...) to reserve order.

 Note: you add implementations durring execution of another init implementation.